tharindupr/fabric-framework/network/bin/README.md

 # Deploying the Chaincodes

-## 5. Getting dependecies and packaging the chain code
+## 6. Getting dependecies and packaging the chain code
 ./package_chaincode.sh

-## 6. Installing chaincode on two orgs
+## 7. Installing chaincode on two orgs
 ./install_chaincode.sh

-## 7. Aproving the chaincode on two orgs
+## 8. Aproving the chaincode on two orgs
 ./approve_chaincode.sh

 ## 9. Committing the chaincode on two orgs
 ./commit_chaincode.sh

-## Learn more on the Chaincode lifecyle : <a href="https://hyperledger-fabric.readthedocs.io/en/release-2.0/chaincode_lifecycle.html#fabric-chaincode-lifecycle"> Here </a>
+### Learn more on the Chaincode lifecyle : <a href="https://hyperledger-fabric.readthedocs.io/en/release-2.0/chaincode_lifecycle.html#fabric-chaincode-lifecycle"> Here </a>

+# Invoking the Chaincodes

+## 10. Invoking the init function of the installed chaincode.
+./invoke_init.sh

+## 11. Using Invoke function of the installed chaincode.
+./invoke_chaincode.sh